 But while no one can match Drogba’s record in finals, the striker is not the highest African goalscorer in the competition’s history.

-While Kelechi Iheanacho has not always been able to tie down a regular starting place up front for Manchester City and Leicester City on a consistent basis, he has scored regularly in the FA Cup.
+While Kelechi Iheanacho has not always been able to tie down a regular starting place up front for Manchester City and Leicester City on a consistent basis, he has scored regularly in the FA Cup and is the current active top scorer in the competition

 Iheanacho broke Drogba’s record when he scored a brace in the 3-1 quarter-final win against Manchester United in March and when he then bagged the goal which booked Leicester’s place in the Final against Southampton, he increased the most goals scored by an African player to 14.